collective/collective.recipe.backup/README.rst

     false, we fall back to a simple copy (``shutil.copytree`` from python in fact).

+pre_command
+    Command to execute before starting the backup.
+One use case would be to mount a remote file system using NFS or sshfs and put the backup there.
+Any output will be printed.
+If you do not like that, you can always redirect output somewhere else (``mycommand > /dev/null`` on Unix).
+Refer to your local Unix guru for more information.
+If the command fails, the backup script quits with an error.
+You can specify multiple commands.

+post_command
+    Command to execute after the backup has finished.
+One use case would be to unmount the remote file system that you mounted earlier using the ``pre_command``.
+See that pre_command above for more info.

 An example buildout snippet using most options, except the blob options would look like this::